-The MAPK pathway inhibitors as a class are often associated with transient serum enzyme elevations and more rarely with instances of clinically apparent liver injury, but the clinical features have not been described and the association with cobimetinib not clearly defined.
+The MAPK pathway inhibitors as a class are often associated with transient serum enzyme elevations and, more rarely, with instances of clinically apparent liver injury, but the clinical features have not been described and the association with cobimetinib has not been clearly defined.

-The rate of clinically significant liver injury and hepatic failure associated with protein kinase inhibitors is increased in patients with preexisting cirrhosis or hepatic impairment due to liver tumour burden.
-The product label for cobimetinib recommends monitoring of routine liver tests during treatment.
+The rate of clinically significant liver injury and hepatic failure associated with protein kinase inhibitors is increased in patients with pre–existing cirrhosis or hepatic impairment due to liver tumour burden.
+The product label for cobimetinib recommends monitoring of routine liver function tests during treatment.

-Serum aminotransferase elevations above five times the upper limit of normal (if confirmed) should lead to temporary discontinuation, which should be permanent if laboratory values do not improve significantly or resolve within a few weeks.
+Serum aminotransferase elevations above five times the upper limit of normal (if confirmed) should lead to temporary discontinuation, which should become permanent if these laboratory values do not improve significantly or resolve within a few weeks.